 There are a few common mistakes to warn your managers about at these sessions.
 First, many companies get in trouble when managers ignore inappropriate behavior that they believe is "welcomed" by the victim, or if it appears to be part of a mutual and voluntary interaction.
-Your managers need to know that victims of harassment will often pretend to "go along" with the behavior for fear of losing their job, or simply because they want to appear to be part of the team, but that they will more than welcome managerial intervention that puts a ston to the conduct.
-Moreover anat they with more than wetcome managerial intervention that pats a stop to the conduct.
+Your managers need to know that victims of harassment will often pretend to "go along" with the behavior for fear of losing their job, or simply because they want to appear to be part of the team, but that they will more than welcome managerial intervention that puts a stop to the conduct.
 Moreover, the conduct that your managers see out in the open, or hear about through the grapevine, is often just the tip of the iceberg, and it could signal that much worse behavior is taking place outside of your knowledge.
 For these reasons, your managers should be trained to address any behavior they witness or hear about, no matter if it appears that it is all in good fun and that no harm is occurring.